kruize/autotune/design/MonitoringModeAPI.md

 ### Recommendations API

-**Note: This API is common for both Local and Remote Monitoring use case.** <br>
+**Note: This API is common for both Local and Remote Monitoring use cases.** <br>
-**Note: This API will replace the existing updateRecommendations and generateRecommendations API as a single endpoint** <br>
+**Note: This API will replace the existing updateRecommendations and generateRecommendations APIs as a single endpoint** <br>
-Generates the recommendation for a specific experiment based on provided parameters similar to updateRecommendations and generateRecommendations API.
+This API generates recommendations for a specific experiment based on the provided parameters, similar to the `updateRecommendations` and `generateRecommendations` APIs.
-This can be called based on the mode which user selects in the config.
+It can be called based on the mode that the user selects in the config.

 **Request Parameters**